 As explained by Anderson, “the approach I used to design this bar is exactly the opposite I usually use for the set designs of my movies.
 I tried to make it a bar you’d like to go to five times a week.
 When I was really young I wanted to be an architect, and this chance I’ve been given to pretend to be a real one is a childhood fantasy come true!”.

-Designed by film director Wes Anderson, Bar Luce recreates the atmosphere of a typical Milanese cafè.
-Although his movies often favor symmetrical tableaux, Anderson feels that ‘there is no ideal angle for this space.
-It is for real life, and ought to have numerous good spots for eating, drinking, talking, reading, etc. While I do think it would make a pretty good movie set, I think it would be an even better place to write a movie.
-I tried to make it a bar I would want to spend my own non-fictional afternoons in.’
+Bar Luce was conceived by the film director as “a space for real life with numerous good spots for eating, drinking, talking, reading, etc. While I do think it would make a pretty good movie set, I think it would be an even better place to write a movie.
+I tried to make it a bar I would want to spend my own non-fictional afternoons in.”